 - Users must log off their reservation on FOM when their usage is complete.
 A forget log off fee will be charged if a user fails to log off.

-- Users may only reserve time for themselves; booking on behalf of other users is not allowable.
+- Users may only reserve time for themselves; booking on behalf of other users is not permitted.

 - Training is required before users can use the equipment at CEMAS.
 Training must be requested through FOM.